KonradHoeffner/tempoguide/index.md

 <mtg-cards names="Tsabo's Web"></mtg-cards>

 You can try Tsabo's Web if there is a lot of lands (never tried it though and it's not recommended).

-<mtg-cards names="Fatal Push|Orcish Bowmasters"></mtg-cards>

-As long as they don't play Elvish Reclaimer, Push does nothing else than removing a single construct.
-If you need more room, shave Daze.
-A single Barrowgoyf is also arguable as a way to survive constructs.

 ### BUG Beans